Kapitany777/AbapExamples/README.md

 # AbapExamples
 ABAP programming example scripts \
-I am learning the ABAP language and these are my simple ABAP scripts.
+I am learning the ABAP language and these are my first simple ABAP scripts.

 ## Bibliography: